damar-wicaksono/uqtestfuns/docs/test-functions/borehole.md

 ## Test function instance

-To create an instance of the Borehole test function:
+To create a default instance of the Borehole test function:

 ```{code-cell} ipython3
 my_testfun = uqtf.Borehole()